Esri/arcgis-viewer-silverlight/README.md

 Once the template is installed, it will be available in Visual Studio's New Project dialog under *Visual C# --> Silverlight --> Esri:*

 ![Viewer Visual Studio Template](https://cloud.githubusercontent.com/assets/3933510/3559679/92e97986-094e-11e4-8947-f08c53ec19e9.png)

+**Note**: In order for the ArcGIS assemblies referenced by the project template to be resolved, version 3.2 of the ArcGIS API for Silverlight must be installed, and the paths to the Extensibility SDK assemblies will need to be updated to those of the locally compiled versions.

 **Using Localized Versions**